 - preventing harm to children’s health or development

 - ensuring children grow up with the provision of safe and effective care

 - taking action to enable all children and young people to have the best outcomes.

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.

 Taken from the NSPCC website.

-More information about our school policies and procedures can be found here or paper copies of documents requested from the school office.
+More information about our school policies and procedures can be found here: LCC School Child Protection Safeguarding Policy v16 September 2021 .
+Paper copies of documents can be requested from the school office.

 If you would like any further information, please speak to any of our DSLs (Designated Safeguarding Leads).
 Our school DSLs are:

 Charlotte Hickerton – Headteacher – Designated Safeguarding Lead